AdobeDocs/real-time-cdp-collaboration.en/help/guide/end-to-end-workflow.md

 {{limited-availability-release-note}}

-Adobe Real-Time Customer Data Platform (CDP) Collaboration allows advertisers and publishers to collaborate on campaigns in a privacy-first manner.
+Adobe Real-Time Customer Data Platform (CDP) Collaboration allows advertisers and publishers to collaborate on campaigns in a privacy-centric manner.
 Read this page to understand the workflow to get the most out of the product, as an advertiser or publisher.

 ## Advertiser end-to-end workflow {#advertiser}